CoopHive/markdown-converter/README.md

 # 🧠 CoopHive: Modular RAG Pipelines for Scientific Papers

-CoopHive builds RAG framework pipelines for scientific literature by providing a modular, reproducible framework.
-It supports customizable document processing, embedding, querying, and incentivization mechanisms, allowing decentralized and transparent science.
+CoopHive builds modular, reproducible RAG (Retrieval-Augmented Generation) pipelines for scientific literature.
+It supports customizable document processing, embedding, querying, and incentivization mechanisms, enabling decentralized and transparent scientific collaboration.

 ---

 ## ✨ Features

-- **Modular Architecture**: Swap out converters, chunkers, embedders, and reward strategies easily via configuration files.
+- **Modular Architecture**: Easily swap converters, chunkers, embedders, and reward strategies via configuration files.
+Each component (conversion, chunking, embedding) is pluggable, allowing you to add your own custom methods or extend existing ones.
 - **Reproducibility**: Deterministic pipelines with version-controlled configs ensure consistent, repeatable results.
-- **Transparency**: All document processing and contributions are traceable via Git commits and IPFS hashes.
+- **Transparency**: All processing and contributions are traceable through Git commits and IPFS hashes.
 - **Built-in Pipelines**:
-  - Document **conversion** to markdown (Marker, OpenAI, or custom)
+  - Document conversion to markdown
-  - Text **chunking** (by paragraph, sentence, fixed length, or custom logic)
+  - Text chunking
-  - **Embedding** of chunks (OpenAI, NVIDIA, or custom models)
+  - Embedding of chunks
-  - **Storage** of documents, chunks, and embeddings in Neo4j and IPFS.
+  - Storage in vector databases and decentralized storage
-  - **Recreation** of documents, chunks, and embeddings from IPFS/Neo4j to ChromaDB.
+  - Database recreation from decentralized storage
-  - **Querying** of documents, chunks, and embeddings using a RAG pipeline.
+  - Querying and evaluation of vector databases
-  - **Evaluation** of vector DBs using an LLM via OpenRouter.
+  - Token rewarding for contributors

-  - **Token Rewarding** of contributors based on job count, bonuses, time decay, etc.
+Examples for common methods (like Marker, OpenAI, Lighthouse, etc.) are provided but can be extended with any custom logic by implementing your own classes.

 ---